kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

   {{Section 18 of RFC9000}}.

-The QSS_TRANSPORT_PARAMETERS frame is the first frame being sent by endpoints.
+The QS_TRANSPORT_PARAMETERS frame is the first frame being sent by endpoints.
-Endpoints MUST send the QSS_TRANSPORT_PARAMETERS frame as soon as the underlying transport becomes available.
+Endpoints MUST send the QS_TRANSPORT_PARAMETERS frame as soon as the underlying transport becomes available.
 Note neither endpoint needs to wait for the peer's Transport Parameters before sending its own, as Transport Parameters are a unilateral declaration of an endpoint's capabilities ({{Section 7.4 of RFC9000}}).

-If the first frame being received by an endpoint is not a QSS_TRANSPORT_PARAMETERS frame, the endpoint MUST close the connection with an error of type TRANSPORT_PARAMETER_ERROR.
+If the first frame being received by an endpoint is not a QS_TRANSPORT_PARAMETERS frame, the endpoint MUST close the connection with an error of type TRANSPORT_PARAMETER_ERROR.

-The frame type (0x3f5153300d0a0d0a; "\xffQS0\r\n\r\n" on wire) has been chosen so that it can be used to disambiguate QUIC Services for Streams from HTTP/1.1 ({{?RFC9112}}) and HTTP/2.
+The frame type (0x3f5153300d0a0d0a; "\xffQS0\r\n\r\n" on wire) has been chosen so that it can be used to disambiguate QUIC on Streams from HTTP/1.1 ({{?RFC9112}}) and HTTP/2.

-## QSS_PING Frames
+## QS_PING Frames

-In QUIC Services for Streams, QSS_PING frames allow endpoints to test peer reachability above the underlying transport.
+In QUIC on Streams, QS_PING frames allow endpoints to test peer reachability above the underlying transport.

-QSS_PING frames are formatted as shown in {{fig-qss-ping}}.
+QS_PING frames are formatted as shown in {{fig-qs-ping}}.

 ~~~
-QSS_PING Frame {
+QS_PING Frame {
   Type (i) = 0xTBD..0xTBD+1,
   Sequence Number (i),
 }
 ~~~
-{: #fig-qss-ping title="QSS_PING Frame Format"}
+{: #fig-qs-ping title="QS_PING Frame Format"}

 Type 0xTBD is used for sending a ping (i.e., request the peer to respond).
 Type 0xTBD+1 is used in response.

-QSS_PING frames contain the following fields:
+QS_PING frames contain the following fields:

 Sequence Number:

 : A variable-length integer used to identify the ping.

-When sending QSS_PING frames of type 0xTBD, endpoints MUST send monotonically increasing values in the Sequence Number field, since that allows the endpoints to identify to which ping the peer has responded.
+When sending QS_PING frames of type 0xTBD, endpoints MUST send monotonically increasing values in the Sequence Number field, since that allows the endpoints to identify to which ping the peer has responded.

-When sending QSS_PING frames of type 0xTBD+1 in response, endpoints MUST echo the Sequence Number that they received.
+When sending QS_PING frames of type 0xTBD+1 in response, endpoints MUST echo the Sequence Number that they received.

-When receiving multiple QSS_PING frames of type 0xTBD before having the chance to respond, an endpoint MAY only respond with one QSS_PING frame of type 0xTBD+1 carrying the largest Sequence Number that the endpoint has received.
+When receiving multiple QS_PING frames of type 0xTBD before having the chance to respond, an endpoint MAY only respond with one QS_PING frame of type 0xTBD+1 carrying the largest Sequence Number that the endpoint has received.